 In economics, Milton Friedman’s amorality of markets and of business in particular has had many adherents.
 Amorality is the claim that the moral dynamic of conditions, conduct and consequences is not the concern of some party, that is, persons, agents occupying roles and named collectives that create and contain such roles.
 Nor is it a relevant concern to some practice, activity, situation or circumstance circumscribed for the multiplicity of those parties.
 However, it does not seem plausible to state as a general characteristic of some domain that “the way in which I/we conduct myself/ourselves and the consequences of my/our conduct are not and should not be my/our concern”, that is, I/we am/are “aresponsible”.
 Any attempt to do so seems tacitly to degenerate to a claim that we are not or should not be held responsible, and so this is, in effect, a denial of responsibility, rather than a claim that responsibility does not apply to the domain.
 This is a matter where pronouns sit uncomfortably with propositions.
 Moreover, it seems likely to be a denial of some specific form of responsibility, and it is this that Friedman’s argument invokes: amorality is the repudiation of moral responsibility as a relevant form of responsibility.

 I am by no means suggesting Freidman’s and similar claims are well justified.
 The denial of moral responsibility is not a refutation that a situation has a moral form and ramifications, but rather of the relevance of these for some or all participants under some description of participation.
 Furthermore, it remains the case that the argument has an implicit and explicit moral form, encapsulated in value claims regarding capitalism: society is served by the activity for which moral responsibility is repudiated, and in consequentialist terms, there is some assessable good, so the argumentation form is tacitly a subset of moral theory and provides also a moral legitimation to the claim that morality is not a concern in market practice for the parties.
 Many discourses are set up to counter this (notably in recent years, though highly problematically) corporate social responsibility.
-In any case, amoral markets, etc. typically delegate responsibility to government as the appropriate locus for moral deliberation (albeit one often already shaped by the idea of implicit justice in markets and freedom augmented because of markets that informs the claim that minimal government serves democracy best, which then forms an imperative that restricts the scope for the state and society to intervene in markets and capitalism; that is, to take or exercise moral responsibility through legal and regulatory construction and action).
+In any case, amoral markets, etc. typically delegate responsibility to government as the appropriate locus for moral deliberation (albeit one often already shaped by the idea of implicit justice in markets and where freedom is augmented because of markets, which informs the claim that minimal government serves democracy best, which then forms an imperative that restricts the scope for the state and society to intervene in markets and capitalism; that is, to take or exercise moral responsibility through legal and regulatory construction and action).
 So, Friedman’s claims are contestable based on alternatives, tensions in his argument and the implied continued relevance of moral reasoning, insofar as one can counter that norms are ineluctable and should not be neglected in their significance, not least because this itself has consequences (see, for example, Wilber, 2004; Sandel, 2013).